aravishankar/claim-denial-app/README.md

 - Docker for backend and analysis, take a look a Pulumi
 - Choose web framework, etc
   - Add d3.js chart

+Use `/mill` to build and run all things.